kaiser-chris/pdx-workshop-manager/README.md

 >
 > If you do not trust this, then you can [build](#how-to-build) it yourself.

-Then, after configuration it, you can run the application like this:
+Then, after configuration it, you can run the application by double-clicking, or running it in the terminal like this:

 ```
-.\pdx-workshop-manager.exe"
+.\pdx-workshop-manager.exe
 ```

+By default, the application expects the config file to be in the same folder as the executable and will upload **all** mods configured in it.

-> **NOTE** You need to have steam running and be logged in for the tool to work.
+> **NOTE** You need to have steam running and be logged in for the tool to work!

 All optional commands can be found in the help dialog.
 Help dialog (`.\pdx-workshop-manager.exe -h`):